-Patients with diabetes should have regular visits with one of our board-certified physicians at American Foot and Leg Specialists to avoid diabetic foot problems.
-Diabetes patients must constantly monitor their blood glucose level, as swell as examining their feet everyday in order to prevent infections that can lead to open wounds or even amputation.
-In the feet and lower legs, diabetes can cause poor circulation through hardening of the arteries and nerve problems that affect a patients’ ability to feel correctly.
+Patients with diabetes should have regular visits with one of our board-certified physicians at American Foot & Leg Specialists to avoid diabetic foot problems.
+Diabetes patients must constantly monitor their blood glucose level, as well as examine their feet daily in order to prevent infections that can lead to open wounds or even amputation.
+In the feet and lower legs, diabetes can cause poor circulation through hardening of the arteries, and nerve problems that affect a patients’ ability to feel correctly.

-Without consistent observation, diabetic feet may not heal properly from minor injuries or constant rubbing from poorly fitting shoes.
-Other foot abnormalities such as hammertoe, athlete’s foot, or even ingrown toenails should be treated as serious issues.
+Without consistent observation, diabetic feet may not heal properly from minor injuries or poorly fitting shoes which cause constant rubbing.
+Other foot abnormalities such as hammertoe, athlete’s foot, or even ingrown toenails, should be treated as serious issues.

 Complications from Diabetic Foot Problems

-Diabetic Neuropathy: which occurs as a result of uncontrolled diabetes and results in the loss of feeling in the feet.
-This loss of feeling becomes particularly problematic when a blister, cut, ulcer, or similar complication develops on the foot and a patient cannot detect the complication.
+Diabetic Neuropathy: which occurs as a result of uncontrolled diabetes, and results in the loss of feeling in the feet.
+The loss of feeling becomes particularly problematic when a blister, cut, ulcer, or similar complication develops on the foot, and a patient cannot detect the complication.
 The blister, cut, ulcer, or other complication can then go undetected for some time and become infected before it is properly addressed.

 Diabetic Foot Amputations

-In light of the serious nature of such foot complications, it is important to maintain proper foot care and see our physicians at American Foot and Leg Specialists routinely if you have diabetes.
+In light of the serious nature of such foot complications, it is important to maintain proper foot care and see our physicians at American Foot & Leg Specialists routinely if you have diabetes.